akranga/kube-workshop/lab-02/README.md

 ![Dashboard](../docs/dashboard5.png)

 You will also notice that Kubernetes tagged your pod with some labels.
-Labels are important, it allow different kubernetes resources to lookup each other.
+Labels are important, they allow different kubernetes resources to lookup each other.
 For example POD and ReplicaSet has been linked by labels.
 You can have multiple PODs of the same container.
-They needs to differently labeled to allow ReplicaSets to work with them correspondingly
+They need to labeled differently to allow ReplicaSets to work with them correspondingly

 ## ReplicaSet